BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * `ur:crypto-response` as a QR code.
 This can be read across an Airgap by another QR code reader.
 * `ur:crypto-response` as a Share.
 See "Using Share Sheets" for this distribution method.
 * `ur:crypto-psbt` as a QR Code.
-This is not recommended, as it is obsolete.
+This is not recommended, as it is not the preferred methodology.
 * `ur:crypto-psbt` as a Share.
 See "Using Share Sheets", but again this is not recommended.
 * **Base-64**.
 This allows distribution of the base-64 encoding of the PSBT, see "Using Share Sheets".
 * `.PSBT`.
 This allows the transmission of a binary `.psbt` file, see "Using Share Sheets".